Mount Unzen: November 1990 to May 1991

 In November 1989, an earthquake swarm began about 20 km underneath and 10 km west of Fugen-dake.
 Over the following year, earthquakes continued, and their hypocentres gradually migrated towards the summit.
 Finally on November 17, 1990 (Heisei 2), the first phreatic, or steam-blast, eruptions began ejecting from two places near a shrine at the summit.
 These eruptions only allowed vaporized hot water and ash to blow up from the two craters.
-In December of the same year, the volcano's state lulled and it seemed that it would end, but it erupted again on February 12, 1991, and on April 3, and 4th.
+In December of the same year, the volcano's state lulled and it seemed that it would end, but it erupted again on February 12, 1991, and on April 3 and 4.
 The eruption intensified on May 9.

 On May 15, the first debris flow caused by accumulated volcanic ash at the summit occurred, and a number of cracks were formed on the west side of the crater, extending in an east–west direction.
 After this inflation of the summit area, fresh lava was confirmed to be emerging on May 20, 1991.
 The lava was so viscous that it did not flow out, but instead became a dome which formed in the crater.
 The lava dome grew like a peach, eventually splitting and collapsing into four pieces under its own weight.
 After that, the dome continued to grow, continuously supplied with fresh lava from the crater underneath, creating new lobes that hung down from the summit.
 The 1st to 13th lobes were named in the order they were formed.
 Collapsing of the lava dome began to occur when the lobes, pushed out by the newly supplied magma, started to give way on the slope, causing a phenomenon known as pyroclastic flows (in which debris and volcanic gasses flow down the mountainside at speeds of 100 km/h).

+June 3, 1991 eruption

 The threat of further disastrous events prompted authorities to evacuate 12,000 residents from their homes.
 On June 3, 1991, the volcano erupted violently, possibly as a result of depressurisation of the magma column after a landslide in the crater.
-A pyroclastic flow triggered by the collapse of a lava dome reached 4.5 km from the crater and claimed the lives of 43 scientists and journalists, including volcanologists Katia and Maurice Krafft and Harry Glicken.
+A pyroclastic flow triggered by the collapse of a lava dome reached 4.5 km from the crater and killed 43 scientists and journalists, including volcanologists Katia and Maurice Krafft and Harry Glicken.